formaxcn/exten-git/README.md

 - **Scheduled Synchronization**: Implement more robust scheduled synchronization capabilities
 - **Browser Sync Settings**: Utilize browser's built-in sync functionality for storing settings across devices

+## Privacy declarative NetRequest:
+### host permission:
+- https://*/* , http://*/* (optional): Only requested dynamically via chrome.permissions.request when the user manually configures a custom Git server for syncing to a self-hosted repository.
+Users must explicitly grant permission and can revoke it at any time.

+### management:
+Uses chrome.management.getAll() to read the ID, name, and version of installed extensions in order to generate the synchronized JSON manifest.
+It does not install, uninstall, enable, disable, or modify any extensions.

+### remote code:
+This extension does not load or execute any remote code.
+All scripts are bundled locally within the extension package.

+### storage:
+Uses chrome.storage.local to store:
+• User-entered Git repository URL and personal access token (PAT)
+• Sync toggle state
+• Last sync timestamp
+• Local cache of the extension manifest
+All data is stored locally on the user’s device only and can be cleared at any time via extension settings.

+### Single purpose:
+The sole purpose of this extension is to synchronize the user’s currently installed Chrome extensions with a Git repository, enabling sharing of the same extension set across multiple devices and accounts.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.